MultiPath and LoopFree Routing

 Internet Measurements and Mapping

-How to map, understand and measure the Internet?
+How to map, understand and analyze the properties of the Internet?

 This work is mainly based on a multicast probing tool called mrinfo.
 We proposed several probing (e.g, mrinfo-rec - see IMC 2009 & Merlin) and mapping tools (e.g., R2AS=router-to-AS mapping - see PAM 2010 & a node degree distribution model considering L2 devices - see IMC 2010).
 We contribute to the topology discovery community by uploading several large datasets useful for routing evaluation purpose.
 Some datasets and tools are available here: Mrinfo TOOLS